 English as a foreign language is not taught here until college.
 State schools in France do not serve lunch, so unless you have been lucky enough to get your child a place in Periscolaire (which does) in your village (or with a local child minder in smaller villages), you will need to go and collect your children at the end of morning school (around 11.20am), take them home for lunch, return them to school a couple of hours later and then pick them up again at the end of the day (usually around 4pm).
 Not ideal if you are wanting to work or go out for the day!

 At college age, most children in the local villages go over to Hegenheim to attend College des Trois Pays which also offers a bilingual (French/German) programme.

 For older children, the lycee is located in St Louis: Lycee Jean Mermoz

-There are no English-speaking international schools in this region of Alsace, so if the French school system isn't for you and you are set on an English medium international education you will need to go into Basel -- perfectly possible and many do it (click here to read Basel: Education Overview of International Schools)
+There are no English-speaking international schools in this region of Alsace, so if the French school system isn't for you and you are set on an English medium international education you will need to go into Basel -- perfectly possible and many do it (click here to read Basel: International Schools Guide)